 Vita Group is the data controller in relation to the processing activities described below.
 This means that Vita Group decides why and how personal information is processed.

-This policy also covers other group subsidiary companies or closely associated companies under the same management control.
+This policy also covers other companies or closely associated companies under the same management control.
 Whenever a customer deals with one of these other companies, Vita Group will be the ‘controller’ of any personal information.
 Where this policy refers to “we”, “our” or “us” below, unless it mentions otherwise, it is referring to Vita Group or the particular Vita Group company that is the controller of personal information.
 A “controller” is an organisation that decides why and how personal information is processed.

-Relevant Buildings

-Vita Group provide accommodation services at certain buildings as a processor on behalf of the owner of those buildings (“Relevant Buildings”).
-The Relevant Buildings owner and controller in respect of processing of your personal data for the purposes of providing student accommodation services for the Relevant Buildings and their full privacy policy explaining how they process your personal data, and other important information such as who to contact to exercise your rights, can be found at the bottom of this page.

 HOW WE COLLECT YOUR INFORMATION